allenai/unified-io-inference/README.docker.md

 green
 ```

-To run a list of queries construct an input file where each line if a file path
+To run a list of queries construct an input file where each line is a file path
-and a text input, separated by ':'.
+and a text input, separated by `:`.
+See example: [demo.list](https://github.com/isi-vista/unified-io-inference/blob/docker-build/demo.list)

-Prepare a directory containing image files.  'cd' to that directory.
+Prepare a directory containing image files.  `cd` to that directory.
-The steps below with write example input files and docker execution with the
+The steps below will write example input files and docker execution with the
 host images mounted to the `/image-data` directory.

 ```